 10. Prior to the commencement of the development a detailed surface water management scheme for the site, based upon the hydrological and hydrogeological context of the development, and providing clarification of how drainage is to be managed during construction, shall be submitted to, and approved in writing by the local planning authority.
-The surface water scheme shall be implemented in accordance with the approved details before the development is completed.
+The surface water scheme shall be implemented in accordance with the approved details before the development is completed and maintained for the lifetime of the development.

-Reason

-To prevent the increased risk of flooding and to protect water quality.
+Reason: To prevent the increased risk of flooding and to protect water quality.